raymondkeogh/gameoflife/README.md

 + **Bug** Toolip displaying over modal when clicked on mobile.
 **Fix** Added event listener to hide the tooltip once clicked.

-Persistent Bugs to be targeted for future upgrades to the site:
+Persistent Bugs and issues to be targeted for future upgrades to the site:

 + **Bug** Canvas was originally set to be slightly opaque but I wasn't able to maintain this effect after redrawing following the step() through cell states.

 + **Bug** The Shadow effect inside the canvas border disappears when the canvas is redrawn.

++ **Bug** Clicking inside the canvas and releasing in a effort to colour once cell at time does not work when emulating mobile touch in Chrome DevTools.
+This feature works in all touch devices I test so this maybe a limitation of DevTools.

 + **Bug** Cells will not delete when clicked on twice.
 This is less a bug and more a feature that I would eventually like to implement.

 Deployment